benwr/zebra/README.md

 ### Storage

-Zebra uses [age](https://github.com/FiloSottile/age) to encrypt an extremely simple database of keys.
+ZebraSign uses [age](https://github.com/FiloSottile/age) to encrypt an extremely simple database of keys.
 The password for this database is chosen randomly and stored in the system's keychain.
 So the operating system will prompt the user before allowing the database to be unlocked (on app start, or when modifying